 Although it’s not entirely made of real wood, it looks just like authentic wood since the top layer is made from composite wood.
-If you want to be on trend in 2019 by having wooden elements in your bathroom, opt for engineered wood flooring.
+If you want to be on trend by having wooden elements in your bathroom, opt for engineered wood flooring.

 Geometric and Linear Patterns

 Our interior designers are seeing more and more patterns and shapes in bathroom flooring ideas as of late.
 They also look as great when applied on walls as they do on floors.
 Linear tiles are some of the most popular small bathroom floor tile ideas because they also conceal stains while adding visual interest.

 Geometric tiles have varying patterns and designs and can also be installed on walls or as a border that wraps the entire room together or to highlight the shower or other areas of your bathroom, like a backsplash.
 Geometric patterns, such as a hexagon, chevron, and herringbone are sure to stay on trend as stylish bathroom floor tiles for years to come.

 Light and Neutral Colored Tiles

 Neutral colors, especially in lighter tones, are as popular now as they ever were.
 These make for the best small bathroom floor tile ideas since they have the ability to make a space to look bigger than it really is.
 Our designers suggest going for shades of creams, light grays, and whites.